Andrew Manigault, PhD

 • Hexpow Mobile Game

 A "connect-3" mobile game made with Unity.
 The intent of this project was to familiarize myself with C#, Unity, and the process of releasing apps on the Google Play Store.
-This project was the start of a new hobby (game dev) and taught me that Google will prune apps that are not regularly updated 😊.
-Forunately, the game is still playable on the browser as a WebGL build.
+This project was the start of a new hobby (i.e., game development) and gave me a taste for strictly typed, object-oriented languages like C#.

 • C#